Retirement Accounts

 High-income taxpayers may find they aren’t able to contribute to a Roth IRA.
 A Traditional IRA allows contributions, but if your income rises above a certain threshold, you’ll lose the tax deductibility.

 Individual retirement accounts (IRAs) are a great way to save money for retirement.
 But if you're considering an IRA, you'll have two choices: Roth or Traditional.
-Weighing the differences between a Roth and a Traditional IRA makes it clear that a Traditional IRA may be better for those in higher income tiers.
+A Traditional IRA may be better for those seeking immediate tax deductions, especially if they’re in a higher tax bracket today than they expect to be in retirement.

 When you compare a Traditional IRA to a Roth IRA, the most significant difference is how they're taxed.
 With a Traditional IRA, you contribute pre-tax dollars.
 In contrast, you make Roth IRA contributions with after-tax dollars.
 For some, a Traditional IRA may be the better option due to immediate tax benefits.
 However, many others will benefit from the tax-free withdrawals a Roth IRA provides.